Logo-stateuniv-h55

 In addition, the academy looks at the “whole person,” that is, a student’s academic performance, interviews, writing sample, test scores, extracurricular activities, physical performance, and overall physical health.
 The application process is long and rigorous, and requires an individual to begin the process as early as 31 January of his or her junior year.
 In order to begin the application process, an interested student must have a social security number.
 If that individual does not have a social security number, one can be requested from the local Social Security Administration Office via form SSA-5.
 On the form, evidence of date of birth, identity, and U.S. citizenship must be furnished.

-The academic standards at USAFA are some of the highest in the country.
+The academic standards are some of the highest in the country.
 Over half of academy cadets graduated in the top ten percent of their graduating classes, with a number of those students graduating valedictorian/salutatorian.
 The average ACT score is 30, with an average combined math/ verbal SAT score of 1290.
-The academy recommends that any students interested in attending USAFA take the SATs/ACTs early and often.
+The academy recommends that any students interested in attending take the SATs/ACTs early.
 Students should contact their guidance counselors as soon as possible to begin to prepare for the application process.
 Interested applicants will also have access to regional Air Force Academy Admissions Liaison Officers (ALOs) who will guide and assist the applicant at the local level.
 Applicants are also required to interview with ALOs as part of their admissions package.

 Nomination

 A student must also receive a nomination to be considered for application to attend USAFA.
 All high school students are eligible for one of four nominating sources: the vice president, both U.S. senators from the state in which the student is domiciled, and the U.S. representative from the district in which the student is domiciled.
 These applications for the congressional nominations are different from the academy’s application, and can be found at www.senate.gov and www.house.gov.
 The vice president nominates cadets for the Air Force Academy from all over the nation.
 The deadline for requesting a vice presidential nomination is 31 October of a student’s senior year.
-A sample letter for requesting a vice presidential nomination can be found at www.academyadmissions.com.

 The application process to the Air Force Academy is different for enlisted airmen currently serving in the United States Air Force.
 Contact a U.S. Air Force Base Education Office or the Air Force Academy Admissions Office for more information.